Schwad/Schwad.github.io/_posts/2017-09-05-take-care-when-using-render-in-rails.markdown

 {: style="text-align:center"}
 ![Double](http://i.imgur.com/RHhzGMv.jpg)

 The more I experiment with other technologies, the more I realize what a joy it is to work with Rails and Ruby every single day.

+I take for granted the baked-in convention-over-configuration ethos, which allows developers to maximize their efforts with genuine building and creativity.

 Take for example the following:

 ### Implicit rendering

-I take for granted the baked-in convention-over-configuration ethos, which allows developers to maximize their efforts with genuine building and creativity.
-One of these that we enjoy from day one is implicit rendering from ActionController.
-When spinning up a controller action, you do not need to specify what template to render.
+ When spinning up a new action in ActionController, you do not need to specify what template to render.
 As long as the namespaces match and are found in `app/views`, your application will do the work for you.
-In fact if you stay RESTful on a CRUD app you may rarely if ever find yourself manually rendering templates.
+If you stay RESTful on a CRUD app you may rarely if ever find yourself manually rendering templates.

 {% gist e4cc7c3bb19a9c0d412f5cf306957c31 %}